hindu-comm/weblogs/manasataramgini/2019/11/2019-11-02_the-blue-bottle-and-the-talent-show.md

 Kalakausha: “Why, did they send some message?”
 V: “No. But Sphichmukh has apparently died today.
 His car was pummeled by a truck.”
-K: “Oh\!
+K: “Oh!
 Who is this Sphichmukh?”
 V: “A rowdy from our school.
 He went on to become a well-known gangster in these regions.
 In addition to running his regular crime syndicate he also did a few hit-jobs under the payroll of the late socialist-secularist leader Shonit.”
-K: “That’s interesting\!
+K: “That’s interesting!
 Just last week we learnt that Shonit was shot-down by his own friend Fakhr az-Zaman.
 As I told you, that Shonit was a senior of mine in school and the son of the principal.
 He had stalked and harassed me for sometime before something almost magical happened.
 He always had his evil eye on my dear friend Lootika when she was at our school.
 It was due to the danger from Shonit that she and her sisters left my school and transferred to yours.
-Before that she said Shonit will someday die a dreadful death and it has now come to pass\!”
+Before that she said Shonit will someday die a dreadful death and it has now come to pass!”

 V: “Indeed; there is a parallel story on our side.
 This Sphichmukh was an avowed enemy of Somakhya.
 He had stolen Somakhya’s stuff and had stabbed Somakhya in his hand with a weapon he had made by hafting a rusted nail to a wooden stock.”
-K: “Ouch\!
-The coincident timing of the deaths of Sphichmukh from your school and Shonit from ours who were respectively enemies of Somakhya and Lootika really surprises me\!
+K: “Ouch!
+The coincident timing of the deaths of Sphichmukh from your school and Shonit from ours who were respectively enemies of Somakhya and Lootika really surprises me!
 Let me tell you something.
 I know Lootika longer than you or her own husband Somakhya — while she conceals it, she and her sisters are rumored to perform certain cremation ground rituals to a dreadful goddess Chinnamastā that might confer some special siddhi-s to them.”
-V: “Oh\!
+V: “Oh!
 That’s not news to me.
 That facet of Somakhya and Lootika is well-known to me — surely they are practitioners of many other mantra-s beyond Chinnamastā.
 Given my own experiences I think it is real.
 I don’t know whether to believe it but I would not be surprised if Shonit and